joshmaxsilverman/joshmaxsilverman.github.io/_posts/2023-02-11-improbable-sky.md

 $$ dA = \left[l^2(\theta)\cos\theta\right] d\theta\, d\phi. $$

-If the airplane sphere were always perpendicular to our vision patch, this would be it.
+If the airplane sphere were always parallel to our vision patch, this would be it.
 However, away from the zenith, the tilt increases with $\theta.$

 ![](/img/2023-02-11-alpha-diagram.png){:width="450 px" class="image-centered"}